-An occipital nerve block is a procedure where your doctor injects a combination of pain medicine and steroids in the back of your head.
+An occipital nerve block is a procedure where your doctor injects a combination of pain medicine and steroids into the scalp on the back of your head, in the area around the greater occipital nerve.
 This is usually done to treat chronic headaches caused by an irritation to the nerve in the back of your head.
 The occipital nerve block procedure should give you quick relief from this type of headache.

 What Does an Occipital Nerve Block Treat?

 An occipital nerve block treats different types of head pain, including: